tpayne/terraform-examples/README.md

 	./get-started.sh
 	cd samples/GCP/loose

+You may need to enable various services as well...

+	gcloud services enable compute.googleapis.com
+	gcloud services list

 Edit the `terraform.tfvars` file to replace the project and creds values with those specific for you, then do...

 	terraform init && terraform plan && terraform apply -auto-approve